jonathanong/ims/README.md

 - Imgix - required to serve your images as IMS intentionally does not compress or resize images for you
   - `IMS_IMGIX_SUBDOMAIN`
   - `IMS_IMGIX_API_KEY`

-## Architecture

-This is also my personal reference app.
-Please see [Architecture](ARCHITECTURE.md) for more information.

-## License

-MIT